ajaygodbole7/sse-demo2/README.md

 ---

-## Server Requirements
+## SSE Server Requirements

-For the polyfill to work correctly, the SSE server must:
+For the Event Source polyfill to work correctly, the SSE server must:

 ### Send Correct Headers